Featured TopicAccess medical information, care team with Patient Online ServicesApril 18, 2018

 Bruner’s problems began about three weeks earlier while painting her grandson’s bedroom.
 She didn’t realize it at the time, but the repeated trips up and down the stool had taken a toll on her body.

-“By the end of the second day, I had so much pain in my foot that that afternoon I left my son’s house in pain, went home and ended up going to the Barron ER in pain off the charts,” she says.
+“By the end of the second day, I had so much pain in my foot that I left my son’s house that afternoon in pain, went home and ended up going to the Barron ER in pain off the charts,” she says.
 “The pain was going up my hip.
 I had pain up everything — intense pain.
 It persisted until they could get me in for surgery with Dr. Schumaker.”

 Mark Schumaker, D.P.M., a podiatrist at Mayo Clinic Health System in Eau Claire who also sees patients in Barron and Rice Lake, evaluated Bruner and determined that a bunion — a bony bump that had formed on the joint near her big toe — had set things in motion by causing uneven joint wear.